 Since COVID-19 spreads via coughs, sneezes, or water droplets from conversing during interaction with infected individuals, national and local governments, offices, and communities have closed down or limited headcount in establishments.

-Governments started enforcing work from home setup, deferred payment penalties for credits and loans and promoted contactless and online transactions.
-It has impacted family life, and the economy as more and more citizens are staying home than going out.
+Governments started enforcing work-from-home setup, deferred payment penalties for credits and loans, and promoted contactless and online transactions.
+It has impacted family life and the economy as more and more citizens are staying home than going out.

 Families are now deemed to be closer than ever as parents and children are ‘stuck’ at home and have spent more time together during this crisis.
 On the positive side of this quarantine, many families have found new hobbies and leisure time to enjoy with each other.